michel4j/uso/docs/source/admin_guide/installation.rst

      for running the USO instance in a Docker container.
 You can edit this file to customize the container settings, such as environment variables, ports, and volumes.

+4. [OPTIONAL] **Generate fake test data:**
+   If you want to generate some fake test data for your USO instance, you can run the following commands before starting the instance.
+NOTE: Fake data generated after the instance has started will not be loaded automatically.
+   This python script needs external dependencies which are listed in the ./deploy/requirements.txt file.
+Therefore, you need to install the dependencies first, or run the command from your fully setup development environment.

+        ./deploy/generate-data.py /path/to/clsi-uso-instance/usonline/local

+    This will create a set of fake proposals, experiments, and users in the `local/kickstart` directory, and also generate fake user profile images in the `local/media` directory.

 4. **Start the USO Instance:**
    Navigate to the directory where you created the instance and run the following command to start the USO instance::